vpdb/ips4-application/README.md

 The reputation is computed incrementally, meaning it's not computed from the search index (which would only contain one author).
 However, the admin can choose to re-compute it manually.
-In this case, there is a hook that ignores the index for VPDB data (since the author is random) and retrieves the number of releases directly from the VPDB API in order to correctly compute the reputation.
+For this case we've created a hook that ignores the index for VPDB data (since the author is random) and retrieves the number of releases directly from the VPDB API in order to correctly compute the reputation.